lomodoc/homepage/content/docs/Usage/lomorage-client/_index.md

 Note:
  - `--port` is listen port of `lomod` backend service.
 It is 8000 by default.
  - `--no-move` is to hint backend service not moving assets, and only insert record in DB.
 By default it is false, and import will **MOVE** all assets and consolidate them into one location
+ - `--no-video` is to hint backend service not scanning video files.
+This is to speed up the first import process.
+Since backend always check assets exists or not by their SHA, you can safely import video at the 2nd time.

 Example:
 ```